Capitol Center (Columbia, South Carolina)

 Capitol Center is an office skyscraper in Columbia, South Carolina.
 At 106.4 m, it is the tallest building in South Carolina.
 The tower has about 1,000 people inside working every week and about 400 offices.
 A 26-story skyscraper, it was the tallest structure in South Carolina from its completion in December 1987 to the completion of the Prysmian Copper Wire Tower in Abbeville in 2009.

+History

 The tower was built on the site of the former Wade Hampton Hotel which was imploded in July 1985.
 This modern building exterior is finished in double-paned tinted glass with horizontal bands of anodized aluminum color panels.
 The 25-story tower was completed in 1987 during a Columbia high-rise building boom, as the AT&T Building.
-Naming rights have been previously held by Affinity and South Trust Bank.
+Naming rights have been previously held by Affinity and SouthTrust Bank.
 The current signage on the building is held by Truist Bank.
 During its construction in 1986, gubernatorial candidate Carroll Campbell successfully used the then unfinished structure, whose construction was partially financed by the State of South Carolina, as a symbol for excessive government spending.